alexunderch/alexunderch.github.io/_posts/2026-07-15-local-rules-global-incentives.md

 L_dual = log_sum_exp + ε⁺ · Σ_p Σ_a α_p(a) − ρ · Σ_p ε_p
 ```

-**Turn the dual into a payment.** This is the closest of the three, described in the [paper](https://arxiv.org/abs/2606.20960), so it's worth writing down exactly where it breaks.
+**Turn the dual into a payment.** This is the closest of the three, described in the [SETE paper](https://arxiv.org/abs/2606.20960), so it's worth writing down exactly where it breaks.
 Suppose agent $i$'s whole decision is a scalar $\pi_i \in [0,1]$ (probability of the "compliant" action), and it receives a transfer $p_i$ in expectation, conditional on realising the compliant action, forfeited otherwise.
 Its augmented objective is

 $$
     \hat{U}_i(\pi_i) = U_i(\pi_i, \pi_{-i}) + \pi_i  p_i